MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 {% include figure.html src="2023-in-review/training-leg-press.jpg" width="700px" %}

 That also reflected on my body weight.
 I started the working out at around 55kg, and ended the year with almost 4kg more.
-I'm very happy with that.
+I'm happy with that.

 {% include figure.html src="2023-in-review/my-weight-over-time.jpg" width="700px" %}